 The Health Care Management Internship is a web-supported, supervised, educational experience in a health service organization that serves as the culmination of the student’s study of health care management.
 This 12-unit course is a major requirement and students must commit to a full-time (approximately 40 hour) work week under the direction of a preceptor.
-The student internship experience is mandatory and there are no waivers.
+The student internship experience is mandatory, unpaid, and there are no waivers.

 The HCMN internship will provide students with an in-depth learning experience where they can apply health care management theories and principles in a specific health care setting.
 In addition to easing role transitions from school to professional work settings, the internship will provide students with a range of opportunities to further enhance their understanding of the unique aspects of health care management.

 TU’s HCMN Internship is currently recognized by the Association of University Programs in Health Administration as a “best practice.”
 Our internship is a 12 credit course (versus the usual 3-6 credits) and is overseen by our Internship Coordinator and Program Coordinator.
 We seek out placements for our interns, and ensure that the preceptors and the projects are appropriate for our students to complete their studies.